The name Santfert reached English shores for the first time with the ancestors of the Santfert family as they migrated following the Norman Conquest

 Early Notables of the Santfert family (pre 1700)

-Another 37 words (3 lines of text) are included under the topic Early Santfert Notables in all our PDF Extended History products and printed products wherever possible.
+, 2nd Governor of...
+Another 81 words (6 lines of text) are included under the topic Early Santfert Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Santfert family to Ireland